 After doing tons of research, talking with admissions personal, getting advice from friends and parents, and weighing all of your possibilities, you eventually narrow your school choices down to a few that you will visit.
 It’s easy to feel like this is a formality.
 After all, you already know so much about each one of these schools.
 You may even have a favorite at this point – the one you are fairly sure you will probably go to.
 The thing is, there can be a large difference between knowing about a school on paper and through others and actually experiencing the school itself.
-For this reason, the college visit is often the most important part of your search.
+For this reason, college visits are often the most important part of your search.
 Here are some tips to maximize your visit and ensure that you get the most information possible.

 Don’t re-hash what you already know: